LONG-ACTING BRONCHODILATOR

 Overview

-Foradil is a prescription drug first approved by the Food and Drug Administration (FDA) in 2001 for maintenance of asthma and prevention of bronchospasms in chronic obstructive pulmonary disease (COPD).
-Foradil is not indicated for acute attacks.
-Foradil may be referred to by its drug name, Formoterol.
-Formoterol is also marketed under the brand name Perforomist.
+Foradil was a prescription drug first approved by the U.S. Food and Drug Administration (FDA) in 2001 for maintenance of asthma and prevention of bronchospasms in chronic obstructive pulmonary disease (COPD).
+Foradil was not indicated for acute attacks.
+Foradil was referred to by its drug name, formoterol.

-Foradil is a bronchodilator, a drug that dilates the bronchi and bronchioles in the lungs, making it easier to breathe.
-Foradil is believed to work by relaxing smooth muscles in the airways.
-Foradil is considered a long-acting bronchodilator.
+Foradil was a bronchodilator, a drug that dilates the bronchi and bronchioles in the lungs, making it easier to breathe.
+Foradil was believed to work by relaxing smooth muscles in the airways.
+Foradil was considered a long-acting bronchodilator.

 Side effects